percona/pmm/docs/using/backup.md

 5. Click **Add** to create the location.

+### MongoDB backup prerequistes

+Before creating MongoDB backups, make sure that:

+- [PMM Client](../setting-up/client/index.md) is installed and running at least on one node of replica set (the one which will be used for backup and restore jobs).
+- [Percona Backup for MongoDB] (PBM) is installed and `pbm-agent` is running on all MongoDB nodes in the replica set.
+PMM 2.32 and later require PBM 2.0.1 or newer.
+- MongoDB is a member of a replica set.
+- Check out the current [MongoDB supported configurations and limitations](mongodb_limitations.md).

 ### MySQL backup prerequisites

+!!! caution alert alert-warning "Important"
+    MySQL backup functionality is still Technical Preview

 To be able to create MySQL backups, make sure that:

 - [PMM Client](../setting-up/client/index.md) is installed and running on the node.